 This clam worm is an important source of food for bottom-feeding fish and crustaceans.
 Birds will feed on them after spawning and die.
 They can sometimes be found in large numbers, dead, on the beach.

 Other common names for the clam worm are ragworm, mussel worm, pile worm, and sandworm.
 Common clam worms found on Vancouver Island can vary in length up to 15 cm, they are commonly brown, bright red, grey, or bright green.
 The head comes armed with sharp retractable jaws.
 They use these jaws to feed on shrimp and other marine worms.

 When they are getting ready to mate, the rear part of the body becomes swollen with either sperm or eggs.
-The worm leaves the sea bottom at night and comes to the shoreline to release the sperm or eggs near the water surface.
-After fertilization a spherical larva emerges from the egg.
+The clam worm leaves the sea bottom at night and comes to the shoreline to release the sperm or eggs near the water surface.
+After fertilization, a spherical larva emerges from the egg.
 They die soon after.
 One female clam worm can keep more than one million eggs in her body.

 For some reason, halibut go nuts over clam worms and will go into a feeding frenzy when the clam worms are spawning.
 Tells you that if you want big halibut, you should head out to find some clam worms to use as bait.
 Lingcod is another lover of the clam worm and will devour them on sight.